 Staff Profiles

-“I’m really enjoying this role and I get a lot of satisfaction out of working with Otago’s talented athletes, their parents and coaches.
+I get a lot of satisfaction out of working with Otago’s talented athletes, their parents and coaches.
 Providing performance services and support to athletes in all our academy programmes is very rewarding.
 Every day is different in this job and there is a lot to do to secure funding, process accounts, coordinate workshops and consults for the athletes and coaches, liaise with regional sporting bodies, providers of our services and HPSNZ.
-Covid has certainly made working in the area of sport more difficult with again our workshops going on line and the impact of the disruption in the sporting calendars has been hard on our athletes.
-A big focus of mine has been to focus on the athletes mental and emotional wellbeing and I am always here to support them when needed.

 Craig Turner – Mental Skills Coach / OAS administrative support